Gazing at Someone

 To our western gentile minds at a remove of 2000 years John the Baptist doesn’t seem like such a big deal.
 Nevertheless John the Apostle opens the revelatory fourth gospel with a large chunk of words and actions by John the Baptist.

-One response to “Gazing at Someone”
+One thought on “Gazing at Someone”